erithmetic/erica.works/_posts/2024-06-14-programming-the-multiverse-part-6.markdown

 In this post we let qiskit/python do all the matrix math here, but it's interesting and useful to show how you would actually use matrix multiplication to represent what just happend.

+### A quick look at how to calculate multiple gate operations

-Previously, in [part 4](/programming-the-multiverse-part-4/), we did some simple tensor products with a single gate matrix and a pair of qubits represented as a 4-row state vector.
+Previously, in [part 4](/programming-the-multiverse-part-4/), we multiplied a state vector times a single gate matrix.
+In order to work with multiple qubits, did some simple tensor products on the qubits' individual state vectors to generate a combined state vector.

 But now that we have multiple gates in a row, we have to do some more tricks.

-In order to do the math for multiple gates in a row, we do a dot product to the series of gates on the state vector.
+We have to do a dot product between the series of gates and the state vector.
 Let's see how this works for two SWAP gates in a row:

 ![A diagram of two SWAP gates in series](../images/multiverse-part-6/swap-series-diagram.png)